African leaders visit Russia to discuss their peace plan with Putin, after Ukraine trip - The Boston Globe

-KYIV, Ukraine — Russian President Vladimir Putin on Saturday is set to host a group of African leaders who have traveled to Russia on a self-styled “peace mission” the day after they went to Ukraine.
+KYIV — Russian President Vladimir Putin on Saturday met with a group of leaders of African countries who traveled to Russia on a self-styled “peace mission” the day after they went to Ukraine.

 Advertisement